eyeofchaos/eocjsNewsticker/README.md

 4. Options

-    * speed: The time it takes (in seconds) to move the whole text from right to left
+    * speed: The time it takes (in seconds) to move the text 1000px from right to left (normalized)
     * timeout: The time the slider waits after domready, before starting to run
     * divider: The signs used as a divider between the text blocks (if the text is not long enough to fill the whole width)